fletchjp/MERG-Arduino-Software/Signals/Readme.md

 These examples work with one three aspect signal.

-Some of these examples - the ones with I2C in the name - need the SignalControlPCA9685Light for operation.
+Some of these examples - the ones with I2C in the name - need the SignalControlPCA9685Light library for operation.

 This library has to be downloaded and installed to have the header files FastPCALight.h and SlowPCALight.h available.